|

 Here, the emphasis is on the individual: distinctive lives, unexpected moments, vivid scenes, and unforgettable turns of phrase.
 Some narratives appear nearly complete.
 Others are presented as short excerpts, arranged so patterns emerge naturally across many voices.
 Not symbols.
 Not stereotypes.
 Not “history” flattened into abstraction.
 The result is not a single story, but a chorus—contradictory, revealing, and deeply human.

 Gathered from thousands of WPA Slave Narratives, "Voices of the Owned" restores individuality and immediacy to people too often reduced to symbols or silence.
 Not symbols.
-Not stereotpes.
+Not stereotypes.
 Not "history" flattened into abstraction.
 These are people remembering, arguing, joking, grieving, wondering, and trying to make sense of what they lived through.

 This is not a work of interpretation or argument.
 It is an act of listening.